-In the early hours of May 3, 1973, Larry Parker, a friend of Billy Hull, shot and killed Roland Hargis, Gloria Hull’s boyfriend, as he was leaving the Tradewinds Night Club.
-A victim of his lifestyle, the evidence was overwhelming.
-Billy Hull was found guilty of murder-for-hire and sentenced to 20 years in prison.
-Parker was found guilty of manslaughter.
+At approximately 12:55 A.M. on May 1, 1973, Larry Parker, shot and killed Roland Hargis, a boyfriend of Gloria Hull, as he was leaving the Tradewinds Night Club in Chattanooga.
+Parker was a friend of Billy Hull and was hired by him along with Wayne Carter to carry out the assassination.
+A victim of his own lifestyle, the evidence proved to be overwhelming.
+Billy Hull was found guilty of murder-for-hire and sentenced to 20 years and one day in the State Penitentiary.
+Larry Parker was found guilty of manslaughter.
 Hull fought his conviction to the Tennessee Supreme Court, which affirmed it four years later.
-During the trial, Parker brought forth another unsuccessful murder-for-hire plot implicating Billy Hull on a second murder charge.
+During the trial, Parker brought forth another unsuccessful murder-for-hire plot against implicating Billy on a second murder charge.

-Hull was acquitted on an arson charge in November 1977 when the star witness for the prosecution recanted his statement that Billy Hull had paid him to burn down a competing club in April 1973.
+Hull was acquitted on an arson charge in 1977 when the star witness for the prosecution recanted his statement that Billy Hull had paid him to burn down a competing club several years prior.
 Another witness – who was also involved in the murder-for-hire plot Hull orchestrated – said Hull had talked to him about burning down the club.
 However, Hull’s lawyer attacked the additional witness’s credibility due to his extensive criminal record.

-In April 1979, 32-year-old James Corvin’s body was discovered in the trunk of a stolen car at a Chattanooga hospital.
-Corvin was shot, and the body had likely been in the car for several months.
+In April of 1979, 32-year-old James Corvin’s body was discovered in the trunk of a stolen car in the parking lot of a Chattanooga hospital.
+Corvin had been shot and the body had likely been in the car for several months.
 Sixteen years later, a Crime Stoppers program led to the arrest of James Steven Turner of Ringgold, GA.
 Turner was charged with Corvin’s murder.
-Years earlier, Corvin had been a defense witness in Billy Hull’s murder trial.
+Years earlier, Corvin had been a defense witness in Billy Hull’s murder-for-hire trial.